 The group’s self-titled debut album was released by Mercury Records in August 1967 and contained three singles: Sunday Will Never Be The Same (which reached #9 on the Billboard Hot 100 chart), Making Every Minute Count and Lazy Day – both of which made the Top 30.

-Their second album, Like to Get To Know You, was released in April 1968 and spawned two singles: Sunday Mornin’ (US#30) and Like To Get To Know You (US #17).
+Like to Get To Know You, was released in April 1968 and spawned the singles Sunday Mornin’ (US#30) and Like To Get To Know You (US #17).

 The group suffered a tragedy in October 1968 when – at the age of 27 – lead guitarist Malcolm Hale died of carbon monoxide poisoning due to a faulty space heater.
 The group disbanded shortly afterwards.